node-strava/node-strava-v3/README.md

 ### OAuth configuration

-If you are writting an app that other Strava users will authorize against their own account, you'll need to use the OAuth flow.
+If you are writing an app that other Strava users will authorize against their own account, you'll need to use the OAuth flow.
 This requires that you provide a `client_id`, `client_secret` and `redirect_uri` that ultimately result in getting back an `access_token` which can be used for calls on behalf of that